Benzimidazolinone: Synthesis, structure, applications

 The parent compound is prepared by the carbonylation of 1,2-diaminobenzene.
 The carbonylation can be effected with carbonyldiimidazole.
 Like other ureas, it engages in hydrogen bonding, yielding supramolecular structures.

+Benzimidazolinones

-Otherwise, the compound is of little interest.
+Although the parent compound is of little interest per se, many derivatives are useful.

+Benzimidazolinone dyes

 Substituted 2-benzimidazolinones are commercial dyes and pigments.
 For example 4-amino-2-benzimidazolinone condenses with diketene to give the acetoacetanilide, which undergoes diazo coupling with various aryldiazonium salts.
 In this way pigment orange 36 and pigment yellow 154 are produced.
 These pigments are used in paints and plastics.

-The drug domperidone is a derivative of benzimidazolinone.
+The structures of the azo-dyes has been determined by X-ray crystallography.
+Structurally related benzimidazolone pigments include Pigment Red 175, Pigment Red 176, Pigment Violet 32, and Pigment Brown 25.